Sweeney Young: Career

 Young played Riley Parker in the long-running soap opera, Neighbours for 111 episodes.
 He has been on-screen in Australia since 22 August 2007.
 His on-screen family includes mother Miranda (Nikki Coghill), father Steve (Steve Bastoni) and sister Bridget (Eloise Mignon).

 In 2006, Young was one of a trio who created a radio show/podcast called Male Chauvinist Pigs for SYN FM.
 The show ran for 8 episodes between 22 June 2006 and 26 December 2006.

 Guest appearances include episode 'One For the Road' from Blue Heelers in 2005 as Hugh Grace, telemovie Little Oberon in 2005 as the ghost of Simon Gaunt and also a single episode appearance on Neighbours in 2004, as an older boy called Braydden Tuffnell that Summer Hoyland (Marisa Siketa) mistakenly thought fancied her.

 In 2008, Young appeared alongside Alison Richards and Mark Dogget in a short film titled "A Little Understanding."
 Shot by local Melbourne film makers The Night Elephants, the film was part of the international film festival 15/15.
 The festival asks participants to shoot and edit a finished short within 15 hours.
 For his role in the film Sweeney took out the prize for Best Male Actor.

 In January 2012, it was revealed that Sweeney had joined the cast of Animals as Jack Young.

 Sweeney recently received a Certificate of Appreciation from the Leukaemia Foundation for his participation in the annual charity event 'World's Greatest Shave'.

+Currently young is working towards a career as a stand-up comedian.
+He performs at venues all around Melbourne.